Nalithdev/Nalithdev/README.md

 # ✨ Hi, I'm Ethan Delcroix.✨

-### 📝I'm a student in second year in CS & Digital Innovation at IIM in Leonard de Vinci group
+### 📝I'm a student in second year in Coding & Digital Innovation at IIM in Leonard de Vinci group

  *What should I say about me ?*

 I am a 19-year-old french student

-I gonna learn Symphony and Vue JS
+I gonna learn Symphony

 ## 💻 Programming Languages